 - Mandatory antler restrictions (3 points on one side minimum) remain in effect in WMUs 3A, 3C, 3H, 3J, 3K, 4G, 4O, 4P, 4R, 4S, and 4W during all seasons for all hunters 17 years and older.

-- Bowhunters may like to participate in the Bowhunter Sighting Log by keeping a diary of your bowhunting activity and number of animals you see.
+- Participate in the Bowhunter Sighting Log by keeping a diary of your bowhunting activity and number of animals you see.
 These data help DEC track deer and other wildlife populations.
 We could use more bowhunter participation in many northern, eastern, and southeastern counties including Westchester and Suffolk counties.
-To participate, please e-mail us and provide your name, address, hunter ID (back tag number), a list of the counties where you hunt, and whether or not you have participated in New York's bowhunter log in any previous year.

 - Remember, Hunger Has A Cure ...
-The Venison Donation Program (link leaves DEC website) is a great way to help those less fortunate while also assisting with deer management in New York.
+The Venison Donation Program is a great way to help those less fortunate while also assisting with deer management in New York.
 With 120 cooperating venison processors in 50 counties, there are many outlets for you to donate a harvested deer.
 You can also donate a dollar or more anywhere licenses are sold - just tell the clerk you want to support Venison Donation.
-To locate cooperating processors or for more information on the Venison Donation Program, pick up a brochure when you purchase your license.

 Good luck hunting this fall and enjoy your time afield in the Empire State.